 Our in-house fabrication experts Matt and Somjit set to work on marking out and sewing 12 triangular shades, which the client could then attach to the hubs and grid towers to create a canopy of differing levels and twist.

 Our role was to supply technical knowledge at the design stage and manufacture the shades and assist the event crew at the shade installation stage.

-Working to a tight timeframe, we were delighted to get the shades completed on time and to spec.
+Working to a tight timeframe, we were delighted to get the shades completed on time for the concert and to spec.
 The shade sails went up seamlessly as planned first time round without any need for last minute alterations.

 During the set-up our client also called on us to repair an inflatable stage roof and another inflatable stage frontage, as well as make an interior lining for the DJ booth, a sign of their trust in the work we were doing.
 The client was rapt with both the outcome and service provided, and they went on to deliver a successful multi-stage festival at the Hawke’s Bay Showgrounds, which was a first for our region.